hackerb9/tokenize/README.md

 ## Machine compatibility

-The TRS-80 Models 100 and 102 and the Tandy 200 all share the same tokenized BASIC, so this program will work for any of them.
-However, other similar machines, such as the NEC PC-8201/8300, have a different BASIC tokenization format.
+The TRS-80 Models 100 and 102 and the Tandy 200 all share the same tokenized BASIC, as do the Kyocera Kyotronic-85 and Olivetti M10, so one program will work for any of them.
+However,the NEC family of portables, the PC-8201, PC-8201A, and PC-8300, have a different BASIC tokenization format.
 (Sidenote: Converting this to handle NEC's N82 BASIC should not be difficult.)